ordinals/ord/docs/src/guides/inscriptions.md

 ord wallet transactions
 ```

-Once the send transaction confirms, you can can confirm receipt by running:
+Once the send transaction confirms, you can confirm receipt by running:

 ```
 ord wallet inscriptions